nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

 .. option:: CONFIG_SLM_GPIO_WAKEUP - Support of GPIO wakeup

-   This option enables using GPIO to wake up from sleep mode.
+   This option enables using GPIO to wake up nRF9160 from deep sleep mode.
-   Select this option if you want to test the application with an external CPU.
+   Select this option if you enable :option:`CONFIG_SLM_START_SLEEP` to put nRF9160 into deep sleep mode after startup.

-   If this option is not selected, you must reset the kit to exit sleep mode.
+   This option is selected by default.

+.. option:: CONFIG_SLM_START_SLEEP - Enter sleep on startup

+   This option makes nRF9160 enter deep sleep after startup.

+   This option is not selected by default.
+   It requires :option:`CONFIG_SLM_GPIO_WAKEUP` to be selected.

 .. option:: CONFIG_SLM_INTERFACE_PIN - Interface GPIO to wake up or exit idle mode